Skip to main content

 The Kulm Country Club – An institution reinvents itself

 Andrea Delvò is the boss here.
-A nice (perhaps too nice) Italian who used to hang out in Antibes, Sardinia and Greece.
-He reminded me a lot of a Parmesan farmer from Emilia Romagna, who was also too nice at first, and then became my best friend.
-We talked a bit about what it means to be a barman.
-Definitely not just a mixologist, we agreed with a laugh.
-It’s not just throwing stuff together and buying cola.
-It’s all the experience you gain, a balance of opposites; sour & sweet, bitter & …?
-The opposite doesn’t exist according to Duden.
+A nice (perhaps too nice) Italian who once spent his time in Antibes, Sardinia and Greece.
+He reminded me a lot of a Parmesan farmer from Emilia Romagna, who was also too nice at first, but later became my best friend.
+We chatted briefly about what it means to be a barman.
+It’s definitely not just being a mixologist, we agreed with a laugh.
+It’s not simply throwing stuff together or stocking up on cola.
+It’s all the experience you gain – a balance of opposites; sour & sweet, bitter & …?
+According to Duden, the opposite doesn’t exist.
 A good barman must know who peels the oranges he uses in the form of liqueurs.
-However, hardly anyone appreciates this and it is not obvious to many, but everyone takes it for granted.
-I wonder if he doesn’t miss it sometimes?
-I only get rejections and if something is good, nobody says so.
-You can’t be a bit-part barman, just like you can’t be a bit-part concierge or hotel manager.
+Yet, this kind of attention to detail often goes unnoticed; it’s something most people take for granted.
+I wonder aloud if he ever misses being recognised for his craft.
+‘I only ever hear complaints and when something is good, nobody says so.’
+You can’t be a part-time barman, just like you can’t be a part-time concierge or hotel manager.

 Author: Konstantin Arnold